aerobus-open-source/aerobus/README.md

 - In your code, add : `#include "aerobus.h"`
 - Compile with -std=c++20 (at least) -I<install_location>

 Aerobus provide a definition for low-degree (up to 997) conway polynomials.
-To use them, define AEROBUS_CONWAY_IMPORTS before including aerobus.h
+To use them, define AEROBUS_CONWAY_IMPORTS before including aerobus.h.

 ### Unit Test
 Install [Cmake](https://cmake.org/download/)